-The General Data Protection Regulation (GDPR) requires the Council to keep a record of all personal datasets that it holds with essential details about collection (legal basis), use, security, sharing, and retention.
+The General Data Protection Regulation (GDPR) (Article 30) requires the Council to maintainkeep a record of processing activities under its responsibility.
+This is a measure designed to demonstrate compliance with the accountability principle.
+To meet this responsibility, the Council maintains a Register of Processing Activity (ROPA) that includes all personal datasets that it holds with essential details about collection (legal basis), use, security, sharing, and retention.
 This register must be kept fully maintained by the services teams collecting and using the personal data.